BIG-SA/BASH-Intro-2018/notes/1_bash.md

 The command `pwd` is what we use to **p**rint the **w**orking **d**irectory (the directory that you currently reside in).
 This paticular directory is usually referred to as your *home* directory.
 This is also the information that the tilde represents as a shorthand version, so whenever you see the tilde in a directory path, it is interpreted as *home* directory (more on this to come).

 ***NOTE: *** In the above command, the home directory began with a slash, i.e. `/`.
 On a Unix-based system (Linux and Mac), this is considered to be the root directory of the file system.
-Windows users would be more familiar with seeing `C:\` as the root of the drive, and this is an important difference in the two directory structures.
-Note also that whilst Windows uses the backslash (\\) to indicate a new directory, a Linux-based system uses the forward slash (/), or more commonly just referred to simply as `slash`, marking another but very important difference between the two OS's.
-Git bash on Windows adopts the Unix style.
+Windows users would be more familiar with seeing `C:\` as the root of the drive.

 ### Know thine file system!

 To gain a better understanding of the concept your home directory, we first need to know how the file system as a whole is configured.
 On most modern OS’s the file system is laid out in a hierarchical manner.
 Files and folders are housed in other folders which in turn (with other files) are also housed in folders and so on all the way to the top folder which houses everything.
-This all-encompassing top level folder is commonly referred to as root and is represented by the lone forward slash /.
-Windows users would be more familiar with seeing C:\ as the root of the file system, and this is a very important difference in the two directory structures.
-Note also that whilst Windows uses the backslash (\) to indicate a new directory, a Linux-based system uses the forward slash (/), or more commonly just referred to simply as “slash”.
+This all-encompassing top level folder is commonly referred to as root and is represented by the lone forward slash `/`.
+Windows users would be more familiar with seeing `C:\` as the root of the file system, and this is a very important difference in the two directory structures.
+Note also that whilst Windows uses the backslash (\\) to indicate a new directory, a Linux-based system uses the forward slash (/), or more commonly just referred to simply as “slash”.

+Figure 2.
+Typical file system hierarchy

 ![Typical file system hierarchy](../images/1_bash_fig2_file_sys_hierarchy.png)